Maggelino/Client-Folder/README.md

 ## Styled client folder for Foundation for Apps

-This client folder is part of a school project and if you switch this client folder with the defult folder you get a single page web application based on Foundation for Apps, powered by Gulp, Angular, and libsass.
+This client folder is part of a school project and if you switch this client folder with the defult client folder created during installation.
+You get a single page web application based on Foundation for Apps, powered by Gulp, Angular, and libsass.
 It has Dynamic Routing built with Templates and Views.

 ### Get Started